Heaven & Hell (Ava Max album)

-Heaven & Hell is the debut studio album by American singer Ava Max.
+Heaven & Hell is the debut studio album by American singer-songwriter Ava Max.
 It was released by Atlantic Records on September 18, 2020.
 Max recorded the album from December 2018 to March 2020, where she collaborated with composers including Cirkut, RedOne, Charlie Puth, and Bonnie McKee.
 Musically, Heaven & Hell is a pop, dance-pop, and electropop record split into two sides; the former contains anthemic sounds, while the latter incorporates darker melodies.

 The album was released to generally favorable reviews from music critics, many of whom praised the production and Max's vocal abilities but criticized the lyrics and lack of originality.
 Heaven & Hell peaked at number two on the UK Albums Chart and at number 27 on the US Billboard 200.
 It has since been certified platinum by the Recording Industry Association of America (RIAA) in the United States and gold by the British Phonographic Industry (BPI) in the United Kingdom.